 South Bay Methamphetamine Trafficker Sentenced To Ten Years In Prison

-SAN JOSE – Jose Jesus Munoz was sentenced today to 120 months in prison for possessing with the intent to distribute methamphetamine announced Acting United States Attorney Alex G. Tse and U.S. Drug Enforcement Administration (DEA) Special Agent in Charge John J. Martin.
-The sentence was handed down by the Honorable Lucy H. Koh, U.S. District Judge, following the entry of Munoz’s guilty plea to the charge on September 6, 2017.
+SAN JOSE – Victor Francisco Ramirez, Jr., was sentenced today to 120 months in prison for his role in a conspiracy to possess with the intent to distribute methamphetamine announced United States Attorney Brian J. Stretch and Drug Enforcement Administration (DEA) Special Agent in Charge John J. Martin.
+The sentence was handed down by the Honorable Beth Labson Freeman, U.S. District Judge, following Ramirez’s guilty plea on November 15, 2016.

-On March 29, 2016, a federal grand jury indicted Munoz and charged him with one count of conspiracy to manufacture, distribute, and possess with intent to distribute methamphetamine, in violation of 21 U.S.C. § 846; six counts of distribution of methamphetamine, in violation of 21 U.S.C. § 841(a)(1); and one count of using a communication facility to commit a felony drug offense, in violation of 21 U.S.C. § 843(b).
-Pursuant to his plea agreement, Munoz pleaded guilty to the conspiracy charge and the remaining charges were dismissed.
+On July 7, 2016, a federal grand jury indicted Ramirez and three co-conspirators for their respective roles in the conspiracy to distribute methamphetamine.
+For his part, Ramirez was charged with one count of conspiracy to possess with intent to distribute methamphetamine, in violation of 21 U.S.C. § 846, and two counts of possession with intent to distribute methamphetamine, in violation of 21 U.S.C. § 841(a)(1).
+Pursuant to his guilty plea, Ramirez pleaded guilty to the conspiracy charge, and the possession with intent to distribute charges were dismissed.

-Assistant U.S. Attorney Jeffrey Backhus is prosecuting the case with the assistance of Laurie Worthen.
-The prosecution is the result of an investigation by the DEA, the Concord Police Department and the Internal Revenue Service.
+Assistant U.S. Attorney Jeff Nedrow is prosecuting the case with the assistance of Susan Kreider.
+The prosecution is the result of an investigation by the DEA.